You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 3 cups chunky breadcrumbs

 ½ cup chunkily chopped almonds

-½ cup crystallised dried apple (the sweet sugary type from
+½ cup crystallised dried apple (the sweet sugary type from the bulk bins)

 ½ cup dried dates, chopped